Overview Of Navicular Fracture Of The Wrist

 Exams & Tests

-During the exam, your doctor will discuss your general health and will ask you to describe your symptoms.
-Your physician will also ask about how your injury occurred.
+During the exam, your doctor will talk with you about your general health and will ask you to describe your symptoms.
+He or she will want to know how your injury occurred.

 Your doctor will examine your wrist.
 With most fractures, there will be tenderness directly over the scaphoid in the anatomic snuffbox.